dersam/carty/readme.md

     php artisan asset:publish
 6. Create the database tables (will use your application's connection string from app/config/database.php) php artisan migrate --package="dersam/carty"
+7. Run the database seed if you want the demo data php artisan db:seed --class=CartyDemoSeed